Multi-Source Position and Direction-of-Arrival Estimation Based on Euclidean Distance Matrices: Euclidean Distance Matrix-Based Position Estimation

 where $Y_{m}(\omega)$ denotes the $m$-th microphone signal in the frequency-domain, $\{\cdot\}^{*}$ denotes the complex-conjugate operator, and $\EX\{\cdot{}\}$ denotes the expectation operator.
 The TDOA between the $m$-th microphone and the reference microphone is then estimated by determining the main peak of $\xi_{m}(\tau)$, i.e.,

-Although the PHAT weighting in \eqref{eq: psi} has been shown to improve robustness against reverberation and noise \cite{chen2006time, velasco2016proposal, zhang2008does}, acoustic reflections can introduce peaks in $\xi_{m}(\tau)$ that are higher than the peak corresponding to the direct source component.
-Therefore, it was proposed in \cite{brumann20223d} to consider $C$ candidate TDOA estimates instead of considering only the global maximum of the GCC-PHAT function as in \eqref{eq: TDOA estimation}.
-For each microphone $m = 2, \dots, M$, the set of $C$ candidate TDOA estimates is denoted as $\hat{\mathcal{T}}_m = \{\hat{\tau}_m(1), \dots, \hat{\tau}_m(C)\}$, corresponding to the $C$ largest local maxima of the GCC-PHAT function $\xi_m(\tau)$.
-To determine which combination of candidate TDOA estimates best fits the source and microphones geometry, we consider all $Q=C^{M-1}$ possible combinations and define the combination vectors
+Although the PHAT weighting in \eqref{eq: psi} has been shown to improve robustness against reverberation and noise \cite{chen2006time, velasco2016proposal, zhang2008does}, acoustic reflections can introduce peaks in $\xi_{m}(\tau)$ that are higher than the peak corresponding to the direct source component, which means that the direct path peak is not guaranteed to be the global maximum.

+Therefore, it was proposed in \cite{brumann20223d} to consider $C$ candidate TDOA estimates, corresponding to the $C$ largest local maxima, instead of considering only the global maximum of the GCC-PHAT function as in \eqref{eq: TDOA estimation}, to let the EDM-based method determine the combination of candidate TDOA estimates which corresponds to the most feasible 3D source position.
+For each microphone $m = 2, \dots, M$, the set of $C$ candidate TDOA estimates is denoted as $\hat{\mathcal{T}}_m = \{\hat{\tau}_m(1), \dots, \hat{\tau}_m(C)\}$, corresponding to the $C$ largest local maxima of the GCC-PHAT function $\xi_m(\tau)$. \reb{No association between candidate TDOA estimates and the source is applied at the TDOA estimation stage.
+The EDM-based method associates the best combination of candidate TDOA estimates to the source by determining which of the $Q=C^{M-1}$ possible combinations of candidate TDOA estimates corresponds to the most feasible source and microphones geometry.} We define the combination vectors

 where the index $c_{m}(q) \in \{1, \dots, C\}$ refers to one of the $C$ largest local maxima of $\xi_m(\tau)$.
+It should be noted that the number of combinations $Q$ increases exponentially with $M$, which can be computationally demanding if $M$ is large.
 For each possible combination of candidate TDOA estimates, the vector of squared distances between the source and the reference microphone is given by

 where, similarly to \eqref{eq: d_MS(alpha)},

 Using \eqref{eq: d(alpha,q)}, for each possible combination of candidate TDOA estimates we can construct the cost function in \eqref{eq: source-ref-distance estimation_} as